david-cao/pi-stream/readme.md

 If you want to use a controller, you'll have to map one.
 Connect your controller to the pi, and run `sudo moonlight map /usr/local/bin/xbox.map`.
 Once you've mapped your controller, you can stream with this mapping, for example using `moonlight stream -720 -30fps -mapping /usr/local/bin/xbox.map -app Steam $IP`.
 The two aliases we created for you include this mapping already, so you could also simply run `moonlight-stream-720 Steam $IP`.

+If you want to use multiple controllers, you'll need to run multiple jobs for xboxdrv.
+Take a look at  [moonlight-embedded's controller guide](https://github.com/irtimmer/moonlight-embedded/wiki/Controllers-set-up) to get started with this.

 Additional Info
 ----------